-We propose extensive and detailed recommendations and associated actions that should be implemented to prepare for projected sea-level rise and other coastal watershed hazards, which are found in Section 6 of the full report.
+We propose extensive and detailed recommendations and associated actions that should be implemented to prepare for projected sea-level rise and other coastal watershed hazards.
 Highlights from the recommendations are summarized below and form a high-level to do list for New Hampshire's state legislature, state agencies, and coastal municipalities.